-VALUE CATEGORY VALUE AREA 2018 YEAR END BENEFITS DETAILS CALCULATIONS Contract Administration Leased Facilities Rate \$43,680 Staff negotiated a reduction in NCMPA1's Leased Facilities Rate charged by Duke Energy from 1.1% to 0.93% effective September 2018.
-Total Benefit = Original Leased Facilities Charge - New Leased Facilities Charge 4 months (Sept-Dec) = \$43,680 Contract Administration Low Pressure Turbine additions agreement \$49,242 Capital additions agreement was negotiated and authorized by DEC and all Catawba Owners.
-Fees on Duke Energy labor was reduced from 12.5% to 7% for this project Total Benefit for 2018 = fees calculated at 12.5% less the fees calculated at 7% for 2018 = \$49,242 Contract Administration Materials and Supplies issue \$8,774,142 NCEMPA issued a challenge for how Materials and Supplies costs were moved on DEP's FERC FORM 1 submittal.
-FERC rule against DEP resulting in refunds for the 2015-2017 time period totaling \$9.0 M for both the OATT charges and FRPPA formula rate charges.
-Total Benefit = Summation of Materials and Supplies overbilling during 2015-2017 (OATT + Production) \$8,427,361 + \$346,781 = \$8,774,142 Contract Administration Merger Agreement \$4,462,323 The Merger Agreement of 2012 allowed for NCEMPA to construct 20MW of DG at Greenville and receive power supply benefits each month when the units operate.
-The savings are passed to the members on the Wholesale Power billing statement as a DG Credit.
-The 2018 savings number is a summation of the DG credits provided to the members.
-Total Benefit = Sum of 12 months of DG Credits = \$4,462,323 Contract Administration Merger Agreement \$55,482 The Merger Agreement in 2012 allowed for the reduction of reserve capacity requirements for qualified generation from 22% to 12%.
-Total Benefit = Sum of 12 months of Reserve Capacity Reduction = \$4,623.50 x 12 months = 55,482 Contract Administration OATT Settlement Issues in 2018 \$1,685,496 Staff negotiated several challenge items related to the OATT formula rate including Wake Forest Leased Facilities adjustment.
-Total Benefit = Sum of all Credit Adjustments in 2018.
-8/2018 invoice \$1,284,683 + 9/2018 \$357,093 + 10/2018 \$43,720 = \$1,685,496 Contract Administration Power Supply Billing Review \$527,495 Staff challenged several items in the OATT formula rate true up from DEC.
-The sum of these challenge issues resulted in credits of \$527,495 which was received on the September 2018 Transmission invoice from DEC.
-Total Benefit = Incorrect charge - correct charge = \$527,495 Contract Administration Reactive Power Credit \$227,964 Staff negotiated an increase in NCMPA1's Reactive Power Credit charged by Duke under the OATT effective January, 2012.
-Total Benefit = Increased credit savings in 2018 = \$227,964 Contract Administration Full Requirements Power Purchase Agreement (FRPPA), Transmission Billing Statements \$816,000 Staff continuously reviews all provisions of the FRPPA and Transmission invoices (e.g., billing, contract interpretation, cost allocations, etc.) as these contracts are implemented to ensure that NCEMPA's power supply costs are as low as possible.
-It is estimated that each member would require 0.3 FTE of internal staff or consultants to provide similar services.
-Total Benefit = ((0.3 FTE x \$85,000/FTE) x 32 members) = \$816,000 Contract Administration Operating and Fueling Agreement, Interconnection Agreement, and Transmission billing statements \$807,500 Staff continuously reviews all provisions of the Operating and Fueling Agreement, the Interconnection Agreement, and Transmission invoices (e.g., billing, contract interpretation, cost allocations, etc.) as these contracts are implemented to ensure that NCMPA1's power supply costs are as low as possible.
+· VALUE CATEGORY VALUE AREA 2019 YEAR END BENEFITS DETAILS CALCULATIONS Contract Administration Low Pressure Turbine additions agreement \$3,086 Capital additions agreement was negotiated and authorized by DEC and all Catawba Owners.
+Fees on Duke Energy labor was reduced from 12.5% to 7% for this project Total Benefit for 2019 = fees calculated at 12.5% less the fees calculated at 7% for 2019 = \$3,086 Contract Administration Materials and Supplies issue \$3,200,000 NCEMPA issued a challenge for how Materials and Supplies costs were moved on DEP's FERC FORM 1 submittal.
+FERC rule against DEP resulting in refunds under the FRPPA and OATT formula rates.
+Total Benefit received in 2019 during the annual true-up process = \$3.2M.
+This represents FRPPA and OATT impacts received in 2019.
+Contract Administration Merger Agreement \$3,954,482 The Merger Agreement of 2011 with DEP allowed for NCEMPA to construct 20MW of DG at Greenville and receive power supply benefits each month when the units operate.
+The savings are passed to the Members on the Wholesale Power billing statement as a DG Credit (Rider 6A).
+The 2019 savings is a summation of the DG credits provided to the Members.
+Total Benefit = Sum of 12 months of DG Credits = \$3,954,482 Contract Administration NEIL Insurance Distribu- tion Credit \$1,412,996 Staff reviews the insurance requirements and premiums for NCMPA1 as Owners of the Catawba Nuclear Station.
+Each year Nuclear Electric Insurance Limited (NEIL) calculates a potential credit distribution based on claims experience.
+A credit of \$1,412,996 was received and validated in 2019.
+Total Benefit = Credit received on Operating Statement invoice February 2019 = 1,412,996 Contract Administration OATT ADIT settlement with customers \$385,260 OATT NC-ADIT settlement and credit received on April Transmission invoice Total Benefit = \$385,260 Contract Administration OATT Settlement issues in 2019 \$644,700 Settlement of OATT challenge issues.
+Credit Received on July DEP transmission invoice for settled issues Total Benefit = \$644,700 Contract Administration Operating and Fueling Agreement, Intercon- nection Agreement, and Transmission billing statements \$950,000 Staff continuously reviews all provisions of the Operating and Fueling Agreement, the Interconnection Agreement, and Transmission invoices (e.g., billing, contract interpretation, cost allocations, etc.) as these contracts are implemented to ensure that NCMPA1's power supply costs are as low as possible.
 It is estimated that each member would require 0.5 FTE of internal staff or consultants to provide similar services.
-Total Benefit = ((0.5 FTE x \$85,000/FTE) x 19 members) = \$807,500

-LOAD AND DEMAND SIDE MANAGEMENT (DSM) BENEFIT
+Total Benefit = ((0.5 FTE x \$100,000/FTE) x 19 members) = \$950,000 Contract Administration Power Supply Billing Review \$1,092,832 Staff challenged several items in the OATT formula rate true up from DEC.
+The main challenge item was the merger CTA Refund of \$1,092,832 which was received on the July 2019 Transmission invoice from DEC.
+Total Benefit: Credit for past charges = \$1,092,832.
+Received on July OATT invoice Contract Administration Reactive Power Credit \$153,453 Staff negotiated an increase in NCMPA1's Reactive Power Credit charged by Duke under the OATT effective January, 2012.
+Total Benefit = Increased credit savings in 2019 = \$153,453 LOAD AND DEMAND SIDE MANAGEMENT (DSM) BENEFIT DSM DSM/Load ¢60,000 Staff assisted Members in Educton Frement Hohgood Laurinhurg 2010 Repetit - Total hours sport supporting